-Bills, Allen to put off talks if no deal done by next week
+Bills, Allen to put off talks if no deal done by season

 ORCHARD PARK, N.Y.
-(AP) — Bills general manager Brandon Beane told The Associated Press on Monday he is giving himself until the start of Buffalo’s preseason schedule next week to negotiate a long-term extension with quarterback Josh Allen before putting off discussions until next year.
+(AP) — Bills general manager Brandon Beane told The Associated Press on Monday he is giving himself before the start of the regular season to negotiate a long-term extension with quarterback Josh Allen before putting off discussions until next year.

-While saying a deal can’t get done beyond that timeline, Beane said the two sides have agreed to suspend talks once games begin so as not to serve as a distraction for the fourth-year starter, whose rookie contract runs through the end of the 2022 season.
+Beane wouldn’t specify an exact date in saying the two sides have agreed to suspend talks before Week 1 in September so as not to serve as a distraction for the fourth-year starter, whose rookie contract runs through the end of the 2022 season.

 “Josh and I are in lockstep on that,” Beane said during a brief interview after practice.
 “There will be no negotiating in-season.
 At some point we will press the pause button.”

-The Bills are into their second week of practice and open their three-game preseason schedule at Detroit on Aug.
-13.
+The Bills are into their second week of practice and open the regular season hosting Pittsburgh on Sept.
+12.

 Beane first hinted at a deadline during an appearance on the Bills flagship radio station, Buffalo’s WGR-550 earlier in the day.

-Note: This story has been corrected to Beane saying he’ll suspend talks before the start of the regular season instead of the start of the preseason.